macca717/Overwatch/docs/user_guide.md

 ## Seizure Events

 ### Reporting an Event
 Seizure events can be reported via the *Report Event* link in the main menu bar as displayed below.
-Once submitted the report will be saved and the data used to update the statistics displayed on the main page.
+Once submitted the report will be saved and the data used to update the statistics displayed on the home page.

 ![](./images/report.png)